ArianYN/h1-projekt-techvendo/README.md

 - **Search and Filter:** Users can search for specific PC parts and filter results based on various criteria.

-- **Product Details:** Each product listing includes detailed information and images.
+- **Product Details:** Each product listing includes detailed information and specifications.

 - **Collaboration Simulation with Nvidia:** A special section simulates a collaboration with Nvidia, featuring additional graphics card listings.